Located in: Serbia

 Nis indeed sounds and looks like a lifetime experience.
 Fortunately, you can learn even more about it from the students there in this Q&A session.

-The academic year at the University of Nis’ medical school starts on the 1st of October.
-It is divided into two terms.
+The academic year at the University of Nis’ medical school starts on the 1st of October for first-year students, while transfer students start around the middle of the month.
+The year is divided into two terms.
 Each semester has weeks of classes and examination periods at the end of each.

 The university is located in Serbia.
 The city of Nis is situated in the southeastern part of the country, and it straddles the Nishava river.
 The university’s main campus building is located on the northern bank of the river, right next to the Nis Fortress landmark.

 Yes.
 The university is very flexible in terms of transferring students.
 It accepts transfers even for the 4th and 5th years.

 No. The university does not offer such an option yet.

 The University of Nis has worldwide recognition from the World Health Organisation through the World Directory of Medical Schools.
 In addition, the school has existed for more than 50 years, and it is licensed by the Commission for Accreditation and Quality Assurance of the Republic of Serbia.

 Yes.
 The English-taught medical programme has worldwide recognition, and the curriculum covers the international standards for medical education.